 While we’re fortunate enough to experience how amazing our city is on a daily basis, having that same sentiment expressed by our friends around the world is priceless.

-Unlike any other city in the world, there is no shortage of unique culture or customs that set New Orleans apart from the rest.
+Unlike most other cities, there is no shortage of unique culture or customs that set New Orleans apart from the rest.
 The events, food, festivities, traditions, style and more are among the many offerings that make a visit to New Orleans always adored but never duplicated.

-Check out all of the things that make Crescent City in-of-a-kind below.
+Check out all of the things that makes the Crescent City the one-of-a-kind destination it is below.

 Sundays in New Orleans don’t feel complete without a second line.
 Whether celebrating one of New Orlean’s lively second line krewes, the life of a loved one, or a well-deserved Saints victory, second lines are a quintessential part of New Orleans culture.